foundata/guidelines/oci-container-image-guide.md

 Cosign is the standard signing and attestation client.
 Command examples in this section use Cosign 3.x syntax; ConClear's supported-version matrix defines the exact accepted versions.
-The baseline signing model is a foundata-managed key pair.
+The baseline signing model is an organization-managed key pair.
 Generate the initial key material in a controlled environment:

 ```sh
 umask 077